AlexeyMatveev686/office-js-api/Word/Api/Methods/ReplaceDocumentContent.md

 ## Example

-This examle shows how to reaplace document content with mail merge data.
+This example shows how to replace document content with mail merge data.

 ```javascript
 builder.CreateFile("docx");